ahmdsk/MyTodo/README.md

 # MyTodo
-MyTodo is Todo List for your Activity Build with Kotlin Compose + Material 3
+MyTodo is Todo List for your Activity Build with Kotlin Jetpack Compose + Material 3